ydntkwia/configureCss/README.md

 More faster and more lighter to load

-- values (height,width,margin,padding) are limited to 500px
+- values height and width are limited to 500px
+- values margin and padding are limited to 250px
 - units available only `%`, `px`, `vw` and `vh`
 - Available values for color = 1 ~ 5